qua-platform/qua-libs/examples/mixer-calibration/readme.md

 * "SENS:CME:RRCF 0" - Turns of RRC Filter for the measurement
 * "SENS:CME:IBW ???" - Sets the integration bandwidth for the measurement to ???
 * "SENS:CME:AVER:ENAB 0" - Disables averaging for the measurement
+* "CALC:MEAS:DATA?" - Gets the data from the measurement

 The code does not touch the Y scale of the SA, or the trigger settings.
 If needed, these have to be defined manually.
 ### Detailed explanation of the code